SherG/perpetual-elm/exampleSite/content/services/sloc.md

 draft: false
 featured: true
 ---
-Get $10k to $100k.
+Get business capital with affordable payments and zero friction. $10k to $100k.
 Same-day funding possible.
 Most merchants receive funding between 24- 72 hours.

 Payback period is 12 months or longer.

-Get you business capital with affordable payments and zero friction.

 Tired of dealing with an endless series of faxes, phone calls, and a pile of documents to sign?
 Our proprietary process is completed in a few easy steps.